HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 The Steps to Perfectly Seared Scallops

-When searing fish, seafood, or any meat for that matter, the first step is to pat the outside dry with a paper towel.
+When searing fish, seafood, or any meat, the first step is patting the outside dry with a paper towel.
 If the scallops are wet, they will steam instead of searing.
 So pat them dry beforehand.
-I do this when making Pan-seared Pork Chops too!
+I do this when making Pan-seared Pork Chops, too!

 before you sear sea scallops you must dry them well